typedb/typedb-docs/0001-typedb/01-start/02-installation.md

 [Note]
 The `typedb-server` and `typedb-console` packages are updated more often than `typedb-bin` that is why their version numbers might differ.
 By default, APT will look for the exact same version of `typedb-bin` and that will result in an error.
-To prevent this we use apt show as shown above to display the dependencies of `typedb-server`, take note of the `typedb-bin` version required and invoke an `apt install` command with the specific version of every package.
+To prevent this use `apt show` as shown above to display the dependencies of `typedb-server`, take note of the `typedb-bin` version required and invoke an `apt install` command with the specific version of every package.
 </div>